Keep or Sell Car Calculator

 The Costs People Often Overlook

 Depreciation is one of those things that quietly drains money without ever sending you an invoice.
 A newer car loses value fastest in its early years, so replacing a well-depreciated vehicle with something newer can mean absorbing a steep drop in value almost immediately.
 It can help to think of depreciation as an invisible repair bill you pay whether anything goes wrong or not.
 Many people find that once they factor this in alongside finance interest, the maths shifts quite noticeably.
-This is worth considering before any final decision.
+This is worth noting before any final decision.

 What the Numbers Do Not Always Capture